How Does Data Strategy Relate to Media Buying?

 Data is the foundation for media attribution–the process of tracking which channels, platforms, or media initiatives have made the biggest impact on customer engagement and return on ad spend (ROAS).
 They serve as pillars for successful media planning and buying, and advertising overall.

 The cookie-less future is rapidly approaching.
-Come 2024, third-party cookies will cease to exist.
-Seeing as approximately 80% of marketers still depend on third-party cookies, understanding how to pivot and develop your data strategy is the only way to stay ahead of the curve and competition.
+Though the timeline has been pushed back, Google Chrome will begin phasing out third party cookies midway through 2024.
+According to a study by Adobe earlier in 2023, 75% of marketers still rely heavily on third party cookies, so understanding how to pivot and develop your data strategy is the only way to stay ahead of the curve and competition.

 So, how can you use data in your paid media plans?